csbhr/FFHQ-UV/README.md

 2. RGB fitting

 #### 1. UV-texture map from: facial editing + texture unwrapping
+- The FFHQ-UV dataset is created from the FFHQ dataset in this way (Section 3.1 of the paper).
 - See source codes of [facial UV-texture dataset creation pipeline](./README.md#create-facial-uv-texture-dataset),  which including GAN inversion, StyleGAN-based editing, and texture unwrapping steps.
 - Advantages:
   - The generated textures are directly extracted from facial images, which are detailed and with high-quality.